OffchainLabs/arbitrum-docs/arbitrum-docs/bold/concepts/bold-technical-deep-dive.md

 ### Upgrade mechanism

-For BoLD to be deployed on Arbitrum One and Nova, an upgrade admin action needs to be taken using an `UpgradeExecutor` pattern.
+For BoLD to be deployed on an Arbitrum chain, an upgrade admin action needs to be taken using an `UpgradeExecutor` pattern.
 This is a smart contract that executes actions as the Rollup owner.
-At the upgrade, the `RollupCore.sol` contract will be updated to a new BoLD one, and additional contracts needed for BoLD challenges, such as an `EdgeChallengeManager.sol`, will also be deployed.
+At the upgrade, the `RollupCore.sol` contract will be updated to a new BoLD one, and additional contracts needed for BoLD challenges, such as an `EdgeChallengeManager.sol`, will also be deployed to the parent chain.

 Assertions will then be posted to the new Rollup contract.
 During the upgrade period, there could have been a very large number of blocks posted in Arbitrum batches.
 For this purpose, BoLD assertions support the concept of an **overflow**, allowing us to efficiently handle this situation.